Zero-COVID: Elimination vs. mitigation

-Epidemiologists differentiate between two broad strategies for responding to the COVID-19 pandemic: mitigation and elimination.
-Mitigation strategies (also commonly known as "flattening the curve") aim to reduce the growth of an epidemic and to prevent the healthcare system from becoming overburdened, yet still accept a level of ongoing viral transmission within the community.
-By contrast, elimination strategies (commonly known as "zero-COVID") aim to completely stop the spread of the virus within the community, which was seen as the optimal way to allow the resumption of normal social and economic activity.
-In comparison with mitigation strategies, elimination involves stricter short-term measures to completely eliminate the virus, followed by milder long-term measures to prevent a return of the virus.
+Epidemiologists have differentiated between two broad strategies for responding to the COVID-19 pandemic: mitigation and elimination.
+Mitigation strategies (also commonly known as "flattening the curve") aimed to reduce the growth of an epidemic and to prevent the healthcare system from becoming overburdened, yet still accepted a level of ongoing viral transmission within the community.
+By contrast, elimination strategies (commonly known as "zero-COVID") aimed to completely stop the spread of the virus within the community, which was seen as the optimal way to allow the resumption of normal social and economic activity.
+In comparison with mitigation strategies, elimination involved stricter short-term measures to completely eliminate the virus, followed by milder long-term measures to prevent a return of the virus.

-After elimination of COVID-19 from a region, zero-COVID strategies require stricter border controls in order to prevent reintroduction of the virus, more rapid identification of new outbreaks and better contact tracing to end new outbreaks.
-Advocates of zero-COVID argue that the costs of these measures are lower than the economic and social costs of long-term social distancing measures and increased mortality incurred by mitigation strategies.
+After elimination of COVID-19 from a region, zero-COVID strategies required stricter border controls in order to prevent reintroduction of the virus, more rapid identification of new outbreaks, and better contact tracing to end new outbreaks.
+Advocates of zero-COVID argued that the costs of these measures were lower than the economic and social costs of long-term social distancing measures and increased mortality incurred by mitigation strategies.

-The long-term "exit path" for both elimination and mitigation strategies depends on the development of effective vaccines and treatments for COVID-19.
+The long-term "exit path" for both elimination and mitigation strategies depended on the development of effective vaccines and treatments for COVID-19.

 Containment measures

-The zero-COVID approach aims to prevent viral transmission, using a number of different measures, including vaccination and non-pharmaceutical interventions such as contact-tracing and quarantine.
-Successful containment or suppression reduces the basic reproduction number of the virus below the critical threshold.
-Different combinations of measures are used during the initial containment phase, when the virus is first eliminated from a region, and the sustained containment phase, when the goal is to prevent reestablishment of viral transmission within the community.
+The zero-COVID approach aimed to prevent viral transmission using a number of different measures, including vaccination and non-pharmaceutical interventions such as contact tracing and quarantine.
+Successful containment or suppression reduced the basic reproduction number of the virus below the critical threshold.
+Different combinations of measures were used during the initial containment phase, when the virus was first eliminated from a region; and the sustained containment phase, when the goal was to prevent reestablishment of viral transmission within the community.

 Lockdowns

-Lockdowns encompass measures such as closures of non-essential businesses, stay-at-home orders, and movement restrictions.
-During lockdowns, governments must often supply basic necessities to households.
-Lockdown measures are commonly used to achieve initial containment of the virus.
-In China, lockdowns of specific high-risk communities are also sometimes used to suppress new outbreaks.
+Lockdowns encompassed measures such as closures of non-essential businesses, stay-at-home orders, and movement restrictions.
+During lockdowns, governments were typically required to supply basic necessities to households.
+Lockdown measures were commonly used to achieve initial containment of the virus.
+In China, lockdowns of specific high-risk communities were also sometimes used to suppress new outbreaks.